What Are Service Dogs for Autism Spectrum Disorder

 Physical Health Benefits

-ASDs or Autism Assistance Dogs can improve many of the physical debilitations that come along with an autism spectrum disorder.
+Autism service dogs can improve many of the physical debilitations that come along with an autism spectrum disorder.
 Although things like sleep disorders, digestive issues, sensory dysfunctions, epilepsy, and persistent viral infections go hand in hand with a child or adult with autism, service dogs or therapy dogs for children, especially, can perform autism assistance with many physical improvements.

 Some examples of what service dogs or therapy dogs for a person with autism, their families, and the safety of all: